-Have you watched Extreme Couponing on TLC?
+Have you ever watched Extreme Couponing on TLC?
 There is a fine line between stockpiling and hoarding.
 However, we can all learn a few new tips to stretch our dollars.
 My blog can suggest so many ways to save money, I hope you will become a regular reader!

 Try these money-saving ideas one by one.
 See which ones work best for you and keep chipping away at that grocery bill.
-First, think about how much time you want to devote to your extreme or not so extreme couponing!
+First, think about how much time you want to devote to your extreme or not so extreme couponing.

 How Much Do You Spend?